Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Introduction

 This work overcomes this challenge for $\Gr_{\geq 0}(2,n)$ by answering the following questions.

-\begin{question} Given a collection $\mathcal{D}$ of $2$-subsets of $[n]:=\{1,\ldots,n\}$, is $\mD$ the dependent sets of a matroid?
-Is there a $2\times n$ matrix whose columns $i$ and $j$ are (linearly) dependent if and only if $\{i,j\}\in \mD$?
-Does there exist such a matrix with non-negative $2$-minors? \end{question}
+\begin{question} Given a collection $\mathcal{D}$ of $2$-subsets of $[n]:=\{1,\ldots,n\}$, does $\mathcal{D}$ represent the dependent sets (i.e., vanishing Plücker coordinates) of a matroid?
+Equivalently, is there a $2\times n$ matrix whose columns $i$ and $j$ are linearly dependent if and only if $\{i,j\}\in \mathcal{D}$?
+Furthermore, does such a matrix exist with nonnegative $2$-minors? \end{question}

-In case $\mD$ does not represent (the dependent sets of) a matroid or a positroid, we ask: \begin{question} Given a collection $\mathcal{D}$ of $2$-subsets of $[n]$, how many ways can we enlarge $\mD$ to represent the dependent sets of a positroid?
-Or equivalently, what are the positroids whose collection of dependent sets contain $\mD$?
-What are the maximal positroids (with respect to inclusion) among them? \end{question}
+If $\mathcal{D}$ does not represent the dependent sets of a matroid or a positroid, we ask: \begin{question} Given a collection $\mathcal{D}$ of $2$-subsets of $[n]$, in how many ways can we enlarge $\mathcal{D}$ so that it represents the dependent sets of a positroid?
+Equivalently, which positroids have collections of dependent sets containing $\mathcal{D}$?
+Among these, which are maximal with respect to inclusion? \end{question}

 We answer the above questions by taking an algorithmic approach.
-We first illustrate any collection of dependent sets as (the edges of) a simple graph on $n$ vertices.
-We then use this graphic representation to characterize graphs encoding the dependent sets of a matroid or a positroid, see Lemma~\ref{lemma:completecomp} and Propositions~\ref{prop:niceness}.
-Then in Proposition \ref{prop:matT} we provide a process for finding matroids whose dependent sets contain $\mD$, and we use these matroids to identify all the maximal positroids with this property.
-In particular, Algorithm \ref{alg:posT} enumerates all such positroids, hence answering Question~\ref{question:max}.
-This then allows us to determine all the codimension one boundaries of a given positroid cell, and in particular, the maximal positroids in the intersection of positroid cells (see Propositions~\ref{res:1boundaries} and \ref{prop:intersection}).
-Moreover, in Proposition~\ref{cor:dimension} we compute the dimension of each positroid cell in terms of the graph invariants.
+We first represent any collection of dependent sets as the edge set of a simple graph on $n$ vertices.
+We then use this graphical representation to characterize graphs encoding the dependent sets of a matroid or a positroid (see Lemma~\ref{lemma:completecomp} and Proposition~\ref{prop:niceness}).
+In Proposition~\ref{prop:matT}, we provide a procedure for finding matroids whose dependent sets contain $\mD$, and we use these matroids to identify all maximal positroids with this property.
+In particular, Algorithm~\ref{alg:posT} enumerates all such positroids, thereby answering Question~\ref{question:max}.
+This allows us to determine all codimension-one boundaries of a given positroid cell, and in particular, the maximal positroids contained in the intersection of positroid cells (see Propositions~\ref{res:1boundaries} and \ref{prop:intersection}).
+Moreover, in Proposition~\ref{cor:dimension} we compute the dimension of each positroid cell in terms of graph invariants.